 Frequently Asked Questions

-Can’t decide whether you’re going to community college or university for your first year of college?
-You know that community college can be a smart option, but you might be concerned about having a great college experience.
-You might be worried that community college will not have the same social life and party scene as a university.
-You might think that you will get stuck at community college forever.
-And you [Read More]
+Can’t decide whether you’re going to spend your first year of higher education at community college or university?
+You know that community college can be a smart option, but you might be concerned about giving up a great college experience because of the idea that community college will not have the same social life and party scene as a university.
+You might think that you will get stuck at community […]

 Ivy League Schools That Accept Transfer Students From 2 Year & 4 Year Colleges